 Cedar leaf oil poisoning

-Cedar leaf oil is a sweet-smelling oil made from some types of cedar trees.
+Cedar leaf oil is made from some types of cedar trees.
 Cedar leaf oil poisoning occurs when someone swallows this substance.
-Young children who smell the oil may try to drink it.
+Young children who smell the oil may try to drink it because it has a sweet smell.

 - Some furniture polishes